KhondokerIslam/SentNoB/README.md

 # SentNoB: A Dataset for Analysing Sentiment on Noisy Bangla Texts

 This is the implementation of our paper "SentNoB: A Dataset for Analysing Sentiment on Noisy Bangla Texts".
+You can find the paper [here](http://sudiptakar.info/assets/files/sentnob_emnlp_2021.pdf)

 If you use any source codes or datasets included in this toolkit in your work, please cite the paper.
 The bibtex will be provided later.